ChainSafe/chainbridge-celo/README.config.md

 # Package content

-The package consists of 3 files which include
+The package consists of 3 files which include:

 - config.yaml  - All settings are defined here
 - config.go    - provides a go data structure which maps to values defined in config.yaml
-- config-menager -  initialized configuratuoin
+- config-manager -  binds config.yaml to config.go (as well as any environment variables) and provides getter functions and initializes a singleton of the configuration.

+# Description
 - config.yaml
   This YAML file contains the parameters to be consumed and their values.